shartte/oidc-authcode-pkce/README.md

 code flow with PKCE (as a public client), and silent refresh.
 If your project requires a more fully featured OIDC client, see [similar projects](#similar-projects).

-This library aims to follow the best current practice JavaScript Applications with and without a backend outlined in [OAuth 2.0 for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps-05).
+This library aims to follow the best current practice for JavaScript Applications with and without a backend as outlined in [OAuth 2.0 for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps-05).

 ## Features